Frequently Asked Questions

 What if I live in a hall that allows 21 year olds to drink, my roommate is 21 but I am not?

 Know the residence hall rules!
-The 21 year-old roommate may drink in his/her room in your presence, but no one else can be in the room, and you clearly may not drink.
+The 21 year-old roommate may consume alcohol in his/her room in your presence, but no one else can be in the room, and you clearly may not drink.
 If this is an uncomfortable situation for you, talk to your RA about relocating or relocating the roommate.

 If the conduct violation also involves an alleged crime, can I be prosecuted criminally AND also be referred to Student Standards and Accountability?